spiffe/spiffe/standards/SPIFFE_Broker_API.md

 ### 3.1.3 Builtin Reference Types

-The specification currently defines a single build-in workload reference type.
+The specification currently defines two builtin workload reference types.

 **Process ID (PID) Reference**: Identifies a workload by its process identifier.
 The PID MUST be a positive integer.
 This reference type is universally supported across POSIX-compliant systems.